Use Horizontal Railing To Modernize Your Home

 Because gates endure heavy use, we exclusively use stainless steel rods as a gate infill.
 Rods offer extra strength to gates, but you don’t have to use rods on your entire system even if you have a rod railing gate.
 The rod railing gates still blend well with cable and glass railing systems.

-Cable is 5/16” while rods are ⅜”.
-This gives rod railing a pronounced, industrial look while cable railing boasts a thinner profile, allowing it to blend into the surrounding environment.
-Because rod railing systems provide a friction fit, they don’t require any fittings.
-Cable railing systems use components manufactured from 316 stainless steel to create tension.
+Cable is 5/32” while rods are 1/4”.
+Cable and rod railing systems use components manufactured from 316 stainless steel to create tension.
 However, Viewrail’s system is revolutionary as the tensioning components are concealed within the posts.
 Only the round end of the tension receivers and the adhesive sleeves are visible, and they add a beautiful finish to all of our cable railing posts.

 Posts & Foot Covers

 Our horizontal railing systems are compatible with aluminum and stainless steel posts.
 The hole spacing for the systems is the same.
 Though rods are thicker than cable, the holes on rod railing posts are smaller than those on the cable railing posts as the latter must accommodate both the cable and the fittings.
 Rod and cable railing systems require a stainless steel post for the gate hinge post.